yukoba/nd4j/getstarted.md

 ### What an IDE is

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
 The IDEs suggested here work with your installed version of Java and can communicate with Maven (see below), which takes care of the dependencies for you.
-Visit ND4J's [dependencies](dependencies.html) page to see how to set up the POM.xml file, and consult the page on [GPUs abnd CPUs](gpu_native_backends.html) page to learn how to swap backends (it's one line of code...).
+Visit ND4J's [dependencies](dependencies.html) page to see how to set up the POM.xml file, and consult the page on [GPUs and CPUs](gpu_native_backends.html) page to learn how to swap backends (it's one line of code...).

 ### Why you need an IDE